 What Are The Health Effects of Indoor Air Pollution?

-There are both short- and long-term health effects of indoor air pollution and from breathing in allergens, contaminants, or pollutants inside your home.
+There are both short- and long-term health effects of indoor air pollution and breathing in allergens, contaminants, or pollutants inside your home.
 A single exposure can lead to an array of symptoms:

 - Difficulty breathing